 20. Take a babymoon

 A what??
 Take a trip for you and your partner before you have your baby.
-Soon, it will be all baby all the time, which is totally something to look forward to, and you deserve to have one last partners-only trip for a little while.
-Don’t fret, grandparents and babysitters will be there in the future, but the first little bit with your newborn is when you should be home.
+Soon, it will be all baby all the time, which is totally something to look forward to, and you deserve to have one last partners-only trip for a little while where you get to spend some QT as a couple.
+If you can’t, don’t fret, grandparents and babysitters will be there in the future, but the first little bit with your newborn is when you should be home.

 21. Select a pediatrician

 You should decided what type of doctor you want first of all (MD, nurse practitioner, physician’s assistant), and then utilize resources like your primary care doctor or Google to see who is highly rated in your area.
-Check for board certification (FAAP or ABP) if you want, insurance options, proximity to your home, office hours, whether they are accepting new patients, and see if you can interview them.
+Check for board certification (FAAP, AAP, or ABP), insurance options, proximity to your home, office hours, whether they are accepting new patients, and see if you can interview them.

 We have a lot of info on selecting a pediatrician in our Father’s Ed course.